⫸ Introduction to Global Warming

 3. How does Global Warming affect the environment?

-Global Warming has a number of effects on the environment.
-One effect is sea-level rise.
-As the Earth’s atmosphere warms, the oceans expand and sea levels rise.
+- Global Warming has several effects on the environment.
+One is sea-level rise.
+As the Earth’s atmosphere warms, the oceans expand, and sea levels rise.
 This can lead to flooding and other problems for coastal communities.

 4. What can we do to prevent Global Warming?